CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/RADIUS-AAA.md

 The `libpam-radius-auth` package supplied with the Cumulus Linux RADIUS client is a newer version than the one in [Debian Jessie](https://packages.debian.org/jessie/libpam-radius-auth).
-This package has addedcontains support for IPv6, the `src_ip` option described below, as well as a number of bug fixes and minor features.
+This package has added support for IPv6, the `src_ip` option described below, as well as a number of bug fixes and minor features.
 The package also includes VRF support, provides man pages describing the PAM and RADIUS configuration, and sets the `SUDO_PROMPT` environment variable to the